Mar 7, 2024 | Concentration Camp

 Resistance and Liberation

-Sachsenhausen was liberated in April 1945 by Soviet forces.
-The camp was subsequently used by the Soviets as a special camp for detaining former Nazi officials and other political enemies.
+Sachsenhausen was liberated in April in the year 1945 by Soviet forces.
+The camp was later employed by the soviet as a special camp for persons who were once arrested in Nazi Germany and other political opponents.

 Visiting Sachsenhausen

-If you plan to visit Sachsenhausen, it is essential to remember the significance and sensitivity of the site.
+Anyone wishing to visit Sachsenhausen must learn lessons and respect the historical value of the place.
 Here are a few things to consider:

 Conclusion